Little Boy Blue: Origins and meaning

-It has been argued that Little Boy Blue was intended to represent Cardinal Wolsey, who was the son of an Ipswich butcher, who may have acted as a hayward to his father's livestock, but there is no corroborative evidence to support this assertion.
-A more plausible, simpler, suggestion, avoiding any reference to Wolsey, is made by George Homans in his book English Villagers of the 13th Century, who writes, after quoting Piers Plowman's description of the hayward and his horn: "The hayward's horn, his badge of office, must have been used to give warning that cattle or other trespassers were in the corn.
-Little Boy Blue was a hayward."
+A suggestion that Little Boy Blue was intended to represent Cardinal Wolsey is rejected by the scholars Iona and Peter Opie in The Oxford Dictionary of Nursery Rhymes.
+Another suggestion by George Homans in English Villagers of the 13th Century, is that Little Boy Blue was a hayward: "The hayward's horn, his badge of office, must have been used to give warning that cattle or other trespassers were in the corn."

+A published musical version of 1799, described as "a favourite glee for 3 voices composed by Miss Abrams", sets just the opening quatrain: